Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Licences are valid 5 years from the date of issue.

-Step 1.
-Review licensing requirements outlined in the application
+1. Review licensing requirements and responsibilities outlined in the application

-- Application for a Mobile Butcher Licence (PDF, 3.1 MB)
+- Mobile Butcher licence application (PDF, 2.5 MB)

 Note: In order for your application to be processed, the form must be complete.